-In 2021, prices/quotes collected each month directly by Istat are more than 100,000, thereof: almost 100,000 via web, also using web scraping techniques or collecting data from different providers, about 400 quotes directly provided by insurance companies (which refer to protection against most risks connected to property, such as fire, theft and other damages and are used for the Housing insurance services price index compilation) and more than 700 detected by internal sources.
+In 2022, prices/quotes collected each month directly by Istat are more than 100,000, thereof: over 100,000 via web, also using web scraping techniques or collecting data from different providers, about 400 quotes directly provided by insurance companies (which refer to protection against most risks connected to property, such as fire, theft and other damages and are used for the Housing insurance services price index compilation) and more than 700 detected by internal sources.

 Since 2018, Istat has been using scanner data of grocery products (excluding fresh food) in the production process of the consumer price indices.
 A probabilistic sampling is used for the selection of outlets and the dynamic approach has been implemented to the selection of the elementary items.

-At present, scanner data feed the calculation of 82 sub-indices ("aggregate of products") belonging to six ECOICOP Divisions (01, 02, 05, 06, 09, 12).
+At present, scanner data feed the calculation of 84 sub-indices ("aggregate of products") belonging to six ECOICOP Divisions (Food and non-alcoholic beverages; Alcoholic beverages, tobacco; Furnishings, household equipment and routine household maintenance; Health; Recreation and culture; Miscellaneous goods and services).

-In agreement with retail trade chains (RTCs) and with the fruitful collaboration of the Association of Modern Distribution and Nielsen, Istat receives scanner data for 4,003 outlets, including 472 hypermarkets, 1,452 supermarkets, 560 discounts, 1,023 outlets with surface between 100 and 400 s.m. and 496 specialist drug.
+In agreement with large scale retail trade chains (RTCs) and with the fruitful collaboration of the Association of Modern Distribution and Nielsen, Istat receives scanner data for 4,007 outlets, including 471 hypermarkets, 1,453 supermarkets, 567 discounts, 1,000 outlets with surface between 100 and 400 s.m. and 516 specialist drug.
 These outlets belong to the main 21 RTCs and they cover the entire national territory.
 Istat receives scanner data on a weekly basis at item code level.
 The sample of outlets is stratified by provinces (107) and retail trade channels (5).

-More than 18 million price quotes are collected each week to estimate inflation.
+More than 19 million price quotes are collected each week to estimate inflation.
 For each barcode (GTIN), prices are calculated taking into account turnover and quantities (weekly price=weekly turnover/weekly quantities).
 Monthly prices are calculated as the arithmetic mean of weekly prices weighted with quantities.